mironandrei/mironandrei/README.md

 <br />

-:mortar_board: System Engineerig Student at POLITEHNICA University of Bucharest \n
+:mortar_board: System Engineerig Student at POLITEHNICA University of Bucharest
 :mortar_board: #Faculty of Automatic Control and Computer Science